 Medical note: This page is for general education and does not provide personal medical advice.
-If you have rapid worsening, scalp pain or burning, crusting, pustules, patchy loss, eyebrow or eyelash loss, a smooth shiny scalp, or concern for scarring alopecia, start here: When to See a Doctor.
+If hair loss may be scarring, inflammatory, rapidly progressive, painful, pustular, crusted, or otherwise high-risk, do not delay clinician evaluation while trying self-directed treatment changes.
+Start with When to See a Doctor.
 If the diagnosis is still unclear, use How Hair Loss Is Diagnosed before trying to force a treatment plan onto the wrong pattern.

 Quick navigation